Erhabor-Emmanuel/Lot-wise-privacy-policy/README.md

 ## Privacy Policy

 **Effective Date:** \January 14, 2026
-**App Name:** \Forex & Futures Lot Size Calculator **Developer Name:** \TX Innovates
+**App Name:** \Lot Wise: Forex & Futures Calc **Developer Name:** \TX Innovates
 **Contact Email:** \txinnovates@gmail.com

-TX Innovates (“we”, “our”, or “us”) built the Forex & Futures Lot Size Calculator app as a free tool.
+TX Innovates (“we”, “our”, or “us”) built the Lot Wise: Forex & Futures Calc app as a free tool.
 This app is provided at no cost and is intended for trading calculations only.

 ---